mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 This will provision a new `StatefulSet` for running MaxScale and configure the servers specified by the `MariaDB` resource.
 Refer to the [Server configuration](#server-configuration) section if you want to manually configure the MariaDB servers.

 The rest of the configuration uses reasonable [defaults](#defaults) set automatically by the operator.
-If you need a more fine grained configuration, you can provide this values yourself, see Galera [example](../examples/manifests/mariadb_v1alpha1_maxscale_galera.yaml):
+If you need a more fine grained configuration, you can provide this values yourself:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1